eure-kai/Circles/README.md

 # Circles
-BlueJ Java Graphics project that displays circles where your mouse has clicked (June 2021)
+BlueJ Java Graphics project that displays circles where your mouse has clicked